SILDTeam/LEFA-GE/README.md

    <summary> FOR WINDOWS </summary>

 ### Fixe watcom OpenGL Syntax Error!
-put OpenGl Modified / Fixed Files Incluse in [more_Files/Windows](https://github.com/SILDTeam/LEFA-GE/tree/main/more_files/windows/WATCOM)
+put OpenGl Modified / Fixed Files Incluse in [more_Files/Windows](https://github.com/SILDTeam/LEFA-GE/tree/main/more_files/windows)

   replace default WATCOM files
-you need to place the files from the MORE FILES directory  inside the Open Watcom installation location
+you need to place the files from the more_Files/windows directory  inside the Open Watcom installation location
 the default location is ``C:\WATCOM``

 </details>